PyTables/PyTables/c-blosc/README.rst

   nthreads) additional bytes over the source buffer length are needed to compress *every* input.

-* Maximum destination length: contrarily to many other compressors, both compression and decompression routines have support for maximum size lengths for the destination buffer.
+* Maximum destination length: contrary to many other compressors, both compression and decompression routines have support for maximum size lengths for the destination buffer.